 Other plants that contain this vitamin include cauliflowers, radishes, Brussels sprouts, spinach, bananas, apples, melons, watermelons, carrots, pineapples, pears, papayas, barley, garlic, berries, celery, peas, strawberries, grapes, figs, beans, chicory, blueberries, potatoes, avocados, soybeans, cherimoyas, pomegranates, coconuts, etc.

 Lemon is rich in vitamin C. It is recommended to squeeze lemon on recipes, salads, infusions, etc.

 – High vitamin A food: Vitamin A is another good antioxidant.
 The highest proportion of this vitamin comes from animal food.
 It can be found in big amounts in liver, egg yolk, fish -especially blue fish- and butter.

-Plants that contain provitamine A are specially dark green, orange, red or yellow food plants, such carrots, purslane, spinachs, watercress and borage.
+Plants that contain provitamin A are specially dark green, orange, red or yellow food plants, such carrots, purslane, spinach, watercress and borage.
 Other plants that contain it are, for example, basil, squash, tomatoes, coriander, asparagus, dandelion, peppers, watermelon, melon, Brussels sprouts, banana, apples, plums, oranges, raspberries, mangos, beans, etc.

 Broccoli, cauliflower, cabbage, turnips and radishes are high in fiber, vitamin C, calcium and antioxidants